asadayon/asadayon/README.md

 ---

 ### 🔹 AI-Driven LNP Size Analysis from Cryo-TEM
-- Deep learning pipeline for semantic segmentation of lipid nanoparticles (LNPs) from Cryo-TEM images
+- Deep learning pipeline for semantic segmentation of lipid nanoparticles (LNPs) from Cryo-TEM images (MS Project)
 - Combines supervised (U-Net) and self-supervised (BT-UNet) learning for improved performance with limited labels
 - Automated particle size distribution quantification using contour detection and image processing
 - Enables scalable and accurate characterization of LNPs for drug delivery applications